-- Conduct operator-attended noise surveys at two locations (F and G) surrounding the Project Site and quantify discernible sources of noise including measured and/or estimated contribution and maximum level of individual sources. - Conduct unattended noise monitoring at Location G to supplement the operator-attended noise measurements. - Assess noise emissions of the Project Site with respect to the operational noise goals for the Project Site.
+- Conduct operator-attended noise surveys at two locations (F and G) surrounding the Project Site and quantify discernible sources of noise including measured and/or estimated contribution and maximum level of individual sources. - Conduct an operator attended noise survey close to the Project Site to enable the calculation of Project Site noise levels at locations A and B. Calculated noise levels can then be used to determine compliance at these residential receiver locations. - Conduct unattended noise monitoring at Location G to supplement the operator-attended noise measurements. - Assess noise emissions of the Project Site with respect to the operational noise goals for the Project Site.